 All our goals require a certain number of steps and milestones to achieve them, but those individual items on the checklist aren’t the objective themselves, nor do they really capture our overall intent.
 Buying kale is not the outcome, it’s a step required to eventually satisfy our hunger with a delicious salad.

-But when it comes to product development and the roadmaps that guide that process, you’re often hard pressed to see the desired outcomes represented.
-Instead, we often see roadmaps that are chock-full of features and enhancements that don’t mean much in isolation.
+But when it comes to product development and the roadmaps that guide that process, you’re often hard-pressed to see the desired outcomes represented.
+Instead, we often see product roadmaps that are chock-full of features and enhancements that don’t mean much in isolation.

 But shouldn’t the guiding document for the product strategy be more than just a set of ingredients?